zik-zak-jack/OCA_Java_SE_8_1Z0-808/docs/Java_Notes.md

 #### Object Orientation

+	Java emulates real-life object definition and behavior by defining classes, interfaces or enums.

 #### Abstraction

+	Java lets you abstract objects with only required properties and behavior.

 #### Encapsulation

+	Java classes encapsulate the state and behavior of an object.
+	The state and behavior is protected from unwanted access and manipulation.

 #### Inheritance

+	Java classes can inherit other classes and implement interfaces.
+	Interfaces can also inherit other interfaces.

 #### Polymorphism

+	Exhibiting different forms is known as Polymorphism.
+	Java enables instances of its classes to exhibit multiple behaviors for the same method calls.

 #### Type Safety

+	Varaibles must be desclared with the type before using it.
+	Compile time checks ensure that variables are not assigned value of wrong type.

 #### Automatic Memory Management

+	Garbage collection is used for automatic memory management They reclaim memory from objects that are no longer in use.
+	This also prevents memory leaks.

 #### MultiThreading and Concurrency

+	Java has support for mutithreading and concurrency through the classes and interfaces defined in the core API.

 #### Security

+* Java has multiple built-in security features to control access to the resources and program execution.
+* It provides secure class loading and verification ensures execution of legitimate java code.
+* It provides API for cryptography and public key infrastructure
+* Java applications executing under Security manager controls access to resources using policy file.
+* Java enables you to define digital signatures, certificates, key-stores to secure code and file exchanges.
+* Signed code is distributed for execution

 ### Class